ondrahracek/synticks-chart/README.md

 - Loads candle data and auto-fits the viewport
 - Replaces all existing data
-- Auto-creates viewport to show all candles
+- Auto-creates viewport to show the last N candles (typically 150, adapts to screen size)
 - Recalculates indicators

 **`appendCandle(candle: Candle): void`**